webhintio/hint/docs/user-guide/rules/x-content-type-options.md

 issue].

-Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it's a script and it wasn't served with one of the [JavaScript media type][javascript media types], it will block it.
+Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it’s a script and it wasn’t served with one of the [JavaScript media type][javascript media types], it will block it.

 ## What does the rule check?